sephajebi/home/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I completed my PhD in Combinatorics and Optimization from the University of Waterloo in August 2024.
+I completed my PhD in Combinatorics and Optimization at the University of Waterloo in August 2024.
 My Advisor was <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a>.
 My thesis is available <a href='https://uwspace.uwaterloo.ca/items/0ff1e564-5de5-48bd-9ffc-58bd5950c99b'>here</a>.

 Currently I study structural combinatorics, mostly induced subgraphs and graph minors, and sometimes algorithms.\
 I am also interested in a few other areas including algebraic and geometric topology and analytic number theory.